Sk0vgaard/my-portfolio/README.md

 1. To build the project for production, run: `npm run build` \
 This will create a `build` folder containing the production-ready files.
+2. To deploy the project to firebase, run: `firebase deploy`

 You can deploy the build folder to any hosting provider of your choice.